Mugisha-isaac/East-Africa-Digital-Readness-prediction/summative/API/DEPLOYMENT.md

-# 🚀 Render Deployment Guide
+# 🚀 Render Docker Deployment Guide

-This guide will help you deploy the East Africa Youth Digital Readiness API to Render.
+This guide will help you deploy the East Africa Youth Digital Readiness API to Render using Docker.

 ## 📋 Prerequisites

 1. **GitHub Account**: Your code should be in a GitHub repository
 2. **Render Account**: Sign up at [render.com](https://render.com)
-3. **Model Files**: Ensure all `.pkl` files are in this directory
+3. **Docker Support**: Using Docker for reliable, consistent deployments

 ## 🛠️ Deployment Steps